 Professor David Begg retired after 10 years as Principal.

-Professor Dot Griffiths appointed as Principal.
+Professor Dot Griffiths appointed as Dean.

 School achieved triple accreditation with EQUIS, AACSB and AMBA.